vamsi1281977/Project-Euler-Lite/README.md

 14. Simple example demonstrating the usefulness of a technique called memoization.
 The problem can be solved without memoization, but memoization is going to come in handy for later problems.
 The answer is: 837799.
 15. At any point in a (n + 1) x (n + 1) grid: f(a, b) = f(a - 1, b) + f(a, b - 1), with f(0, b) = 1 = f(a, 0) for 0 <= a,b <= n.
 The answer is: 137846528820.
 16. Consider a programming environment with big-integer to solve this problem.
 The answer is: 1366.
+17. A problem of a different flavor.
+A dictionary from int -> str, e.g. 1 -> 'one' etc. should help solve the problem.
+NOTE: there is a recursive structure to translating numbers to words. e.g. 982 = 900 + 82, to_words(982) = to_words(000) . ' and ' . to_words(82).
+Here '.' means string concatenation.
+The answer is: 21124.